Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 Option 1: The direct boat from Peace Park

-If timing lines up, this is the easiest and most convenient shortcut.
+If timing lines up, this is the easiest shortcut.
 The World Heritage Sea Route departs near Peace Memorial Park and goes directly to Miyajima, reducing transfers.
-As of April 2026, the adult fare from Peace Park to Miyajima is about ¥2,500 including the visitor tax.
-It is faster and simpler than the standard JR route, but it is also more expensive, usually requires booking ahead, and may be affected by tide or weather conditions.
+The adult fare from Peace Park to Miyajima is usually around ¥2,500, including the Miyajima visitor tax.
+It is faster and simpler than the JR route, but more expensive and more vulnerable to tide or weather changes.

 Option 2: The JR train and ferry combination

-If you want to keep costs down or use your JR Pass, go back toward Hiroshima Station or connect onto the JR line to Miyajimaguchi, then take the JR Miyajima Ferry.
-This route involves more steps, but it is usually the best value.
+If you want to keep costs down or use your JR Pass, go back toward Hiroshima Station or connect onto the JR Sanyo Line to Miyajimaguchi, then take the JR Miyajima Ferry.
+This route involves more steps, but it is the most budget-friendly option for many travelers and is easier to use without advance planning.
+For a full route breakdown, you can compare the fast and cheap ways to get to Miyajima from Hiroshima here.

 2:30 PM — See Itsukushima Shrine and the Floating Torii Gate